dolbeysystems/fusion-cac-web-docs/content/cdi-user-guide/chart-prioritization/_index.md

 The software provides real-time Alerts when potential query opportunities are identified.
 Which will then allow CDI staff to prioritize charts based upon those potential opportunities.

-## What is a CDI/Clinical Alert Topic?
+## What is a CDI/Clinical Alerts Topic?

 CDI/Clinical Alert Topics are the diagnosis that is being targeted by the Alert.
 The Topic encompasses a broad range of diagnoses that address various issues being targeted by the system.
 These diagnoses then branch out into more specific types known as Alerts.
 These are based on the type of issue being targeted.

-## What is a CDI/Clinical Alert Message?
+## What is a CDI/Clinical Alerts Message?

 The Alert message is a specific message that details what is missing, incomplete, and/or inaccurate documentation that is missing with the Diagnosis/Topic that is being targeted.

-## CDI/Clinical Alert Types
+## CDI/Clinical Alerts Types

 CDI/Clinical Alerts branch out into four (4) types of Alerts.